List of birds of Australia

 This is a list of the wild birds found in Australia including its outlying islands and territories, but excluding the Australian Antarctic Territory.
 The outlying islands covered include: Christmas, Cocos (Keeling), Ashmore, Torres Strait, Coral Sea, Lord Howe, Norfolk, Macquarie and Heard/McDonald.
 The list includes introduced species, common vagrants and recently extinct species.
 It excludes species only present in captivity.
-965 extant and extinct species are listed.
+980 extant and extinct species are listed.

-There have been three comprehensive accounts: the first was John Goulds Birds of Australia, the second Gregory Mathews, and third was the Handbook of Australian, New Zealand and Antarctic Birds (1990-2006).
+There have been three comprehensive accounts: the first was John Gould's 1840s seven-volume series The Birds of Australia, the second Gregory Mathews, and the third was the Handbook of Australian, New Zealand and Antarctic Birds (1990-2006).

 The taxonomy originally followed is from Christidis and Boles, 2008.
 Their system has been developed over nearly two decades and has strong local support, but deviates in important ways from more generally accepted schemes.
 Supplemental updates follow The Clements Checklist of Birds of the World, 2022 edition.

-This list also uses British English throughout.
-Any bird names or other wording follows that convention.
+This list uses British English throughout.
+Bird names and other wording follows that convention.